 If at any point you’ve traveled by plane, boat, roller coaster, or even VR headset, you’ve likely experienced some form of motion sickness.

-Nausea and vomiting can be a major hindrance for both travelers and gamers alike, but FDA-approved motion sickness bracelets offer an inexpensive source of relief without the use of drugs or chemicals.
+For many who are plauged by symptoms like naseua and vomiting, FDA-approved motion sickness bands can prove to be an inexpensive source of relief without the use of drugs or chemicals.

 Most anti-nausea wearables use some combination of electric pulsation and acupressure to disrupt the neural pathways through which your body sends the signals of motion sickness.